 the feasibility of the proposed project with AHRQ Data Center staff.

-The complete application package should be mailed to the AHRQ Data
+The complete application package should be emailed to CFACTDC@AHRQ.HHS.GOV or mailed to the AHRQ Data Center contact information below.

 The AHRQ Data Center manager will review material for completeness, receive clarification